Orenda-Technologies/OrendaFormulaSDKDocs/README.md

 ### Token expiration

 When the token returned from `/auth` POST call is expired you will receive 401 error while calling API methods.
 To renew the token call `/auth` again.
+Token lifetime is 24 hours.

 ## Calculate LSI